-Systems Biology & Biobased Materials @UM
+Systems Biology and Bioinformatics & Biobased Materials @UM

-Are you considering enrolling for the master's programmes Systems Biology or Biobased Materials and you want to know what it is like?
+Are you considering enrolling for the master's programmes Systems Biology and Bioinformatics or Biobased Materials and you want to know what it is like?
 Since it's temporarily not possible to visit in person or attend an open day, we've tried our best to give you an impression.

 Welcome to our virtual tour!

 Let's pretend everything is normal for a moment.
 What would you do?
 You would probably talk to students, have a look at our facilities and try to figure out what the lectures are like.
 You'd check in with our admissions officers and scope out some of the professors.
 However, everything is not normal right now.
 We feel the same.
 That's why we've tried our best to recreate those experiences and give you a virtual impression of what it’s like to study the master’s programmes Msc.
-Systems Biology and Msc.
+Systems Biology and Bioinformatics and Msc.
 Biobased Materials.

 This virtual tour is suitable for students considering one of the following programmes: